dev-futurify/cryptocities/docs/development/thoughts.md

 4. only vendors can list items, create update delete items - add quantities etc.

-5. By using the floor price of Cryptocities marketplace, we shall determine the `Consumer Price Index` of the economy - we will start with FnB category first
+5. By using the floor price of Cryptocities marketplace, we shall determine the `Consumer Price Index` of the economy - we will start off with measuring the CPI first to control the Minting, Burning and Airdropping.

 6. Formula: CPI_t = (C_t)/(C_0) * 100